-The government launched a stabilization program in December 1999 after extensive consultations with the Bretton Woods Institutions, supported by an IMF stand-by credit.
-Its target was to bring down the CPI and WPI to 25 and 20 per cent respectively by the end of 2000, and to the single-digit level by the end of 2002 from a projected 63 per cent in 1999 (table 4).
-The inflation target was anchored to a preannounced crawling peg set in terms of a basket made up of the dollar and the euro, with a greater weight accorded to the former.
-The exchange rate path was announced for the period January 1, 2000-December 31, 2000.
-The value of the basket in lira was set to increase by 20 per cent for the year 2000 as a whole (i.e. at the target rate for
+The Government launched a stabilization program in December 1999 after extensive consultations with the Bretton Woods Institutions, supported by an IMF stand-by credit.5 Its target was to bring down the CPI and WPI to 25 and 20 per cent respectively by the end of 2000, and to the single-digit level by the end of 2002 from projected rates of more than 60 per cent in 1999 (table 4).
+The inflation target was anchored to a pre-announced crawling peg set in terms of a basket made up of the dollar and the euro, with a greater weight accorded to the former.
+The exchange-rate path was announced for the period 1 January 2000 - 31 December 2000.
+The value of the basket in lira was set to increase by 20 per cent for the year 2000 as a whole (i.e. at the target rate for WPI), at declining monthly rates starting with 2.1 per cent for the first quarter and going down to one per cent for the last three months of the year.
+At the end of each quarter, the exchange-rate schedule was to be extended by three additional months, without altering the part of the exchange-rate path already announced.
+A gradual shift toward a more flexible exchange-rate regime would begin in July 2001 with the introduction of a symmetric, progressively widening band about the central exchange rate.